770,000 sq. ft.

 AutoCAD Fabrication MEP

-Spring Street North Block floor plans include studio, open one-bedroom, one-bedroom and two-bedroom units, with some featuring private decks.
+Spring Street North Block floor plans include studio, open one-bedroom, one-bedroom and two-bedroom units, with some units featuring private decks.
 There will also be six penthouse units in each tower.
 In total, the project is about 770,000 square feet.

 An alley vacation between Seneca and Spring streets is needed for the proposed landscaped woonerf that splits the block and separates the two towers.
 In addition to the woonerf, there will be east-west pedestrian mews that connect to the 5,785 square-foot public plaza.